Whitey Bulger: Arms trafficking

-According to Weeks, when Bulger met with McIntyre in a South Boston house, he hoped to avoid murdering the informant and offered to send him to South America with money and the understanding that he was never to contact his family or friends again.
+On November 30, 1984, McIntyre was lured the house on East Third Street by Nee.
+He arrived carrying a case of beer, anticipating a party, and was confronted by Bulger wielding a MAC-11 submachine gun.
+Weeks and Flemmi then restrained McIntyre and chained him to a chair.
+According to Weeks, Bulger hoped to avoid murdering the informant and offered to send him to South America with money and the understanding that he was never to contact his family or friends again.
 After interrogating McIntyre over several hours, however, Bulger decided that he did not have the discipline to cut ties with everyone.
-He then killed McIntyre and went upstairs to take a nap while Weeks and Flemmi removed the corpse's teeth with a pair of pliers and buried it in the basement.
+He unsuccessfully tried to strangle McIntyre with a boat rope.
+When the rope proved too thick, Bulger asked McIntyre: "Do you want one in the head?", to which McIntyre responded: "Yes, please".
+He then shot McIntyre and went upstairs to take a nap while Weeks and Flemmi removed the corpse's teeth with a pair of pliers and buried it in the basement of the South Boston house next to the remains of Barrett.
+After McIntyre's disappearance, an FBI agent, Philip Brady, told McIntyre's family that he was likely murdered by the IRA.